trtpo/laba1/README.md

 The initial task includes(every point is a single commit):

-● Changing the color of a fractal image  √
+● Changing the color of a fractal image  С

 ● Changing the equation with the same primary operations  √